 Approval of the document "Alignment with supervisory regulations governing Internal Controls, Information System and Operating Continuity (Bank of Italy Circular no. 263 - 15th update of 2 July 2013) - Self Assessment".

 From an operational point of view, in 2013, the "Key For Finance (K4F) system of the company Visiant Arcares (sub-supplier of outsource CSE) entered production, used for back office procedures in the Factoring area.
 The internal regulations review project also continued, commenced in the second half of 2012, which led to the updating of all existing operating procedures.

 The annual study "The main Italian companies", among the most important and accredited analysis performed in Italy, handled by the Study Office of Mediobanca and presented to the press on 24 October 2013, ranked Banca Sistema in 2012 at 110th place out of 541 Italian banks, therefore in the top fifth of the list.
-This study highlighted that Banca Sistema is the only Italian bank, excluding Cooperatives and BCCs, to have achieved an ROE of higher than 10% in 2012 (14.8% to be specific, based on the calculations carried out using one of its methods of reclassification of the financial statements of said Mediobanca).
+This study highlighted that Banca Sistema is the only Italian bank, excluding Cooperatives and BCCs, to have achieved an ROE of higher than 10% in 2012 (14.8%, based on calculations and one of its methods of reclassification of the financial statements of said Mediobanca).